Diploma of Paramedical Science degree pathway

 - eliminating unfair or unnecessary barriers to AQF qualifications. (universities who fail to recognise diploma qualifications as a pathway into the degree)

 The degree subjects credited can differ from university to university.
 This can be subject to change as some universities have different entry requirements.
-We recommend you check with your chosen university about the arrangement for credits and the Diploma of Paramedical Science..
+We recommend you check with your chosen university about diploma to degree credits.

-33% credit towards a degree for completing the APC Diploma of Paramedical Science
+Potentially 33% credit towards the Paramedical Science degree.

-- The AQF recommends 33% credit be awarded from diploma when enrolling into a 3 year Bachelor Degree
+- The AQF recommends 33% credit be awarded after completing the diploma when enrolling into a 3-year Bachelor Degree.

 Based on the recommendations of the AQF, let’s review which universities are following the AQF recommendations.

-Universities giving degree credits for completing the APC Diploma of Paramedical Science
+Universities giving degree credits for completing the APC diploma.

 - Central Queensland University (CQU) – Bachelor of Paramedic Science